Community Partnership Council

 Conducted a district wide communication survey to identify where communication was strong and areas that needed to be addressed.
 The Council evaluated survey results and provided recommendations to the district to strengthen communication district wide.

 How to get involved

-Applications for the 2021 - 2022 school year are currently open and are due June 14, 2021.
+Applications for the 2022- 2023 school year will open in the spring of 2022.
 The Council meets monthly Sept-June from 6:00 to 7:30 the first Wednesday of the month; there is typically some subcommittee work between meetings.
 Council terms are two-years and begin in September.
 We value a diversity of community voices and encourage all to apply!

-Contact Erika Garner, 382-1183, email@example.com, if you have any questions or would like more information.
+Contact Emily Blistein, 382-1183, email@example.com, if you have any questions or would like more information.